MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

     print("Streaming to delta sink...")
     ```

-    This code writes the streaming device data in delta format to a table named **iotdevicedata**.
-Because the path for the file location in the **Tables** folder, a catalog table will automatically be created for it.
+    This code writes the streaming device data in delta format to a folder named **iotdevicedata**.
+Because the path for the folder location in the **Tables** folder, a table will automatically be created for it.

 3. In a new code cell, add and run the following code: